-The bank collected some part of the overdue principal by the exercise of security rights and subsequent auction of real estate collateral.
-Since the bank believed auctions were not always advantageous, especially if real estate prices had fallen too far (Nihon Kangyo Bank [1953]), auctions were often held only after land prices began to recover from 1932, with auction volume expanding from the second half of 1932.
-However, beginning in the second half of 1934, cases without successful bids began to rise, and, as a result, the bank increased its real estate holdings through repossessions due to unsuccessful auctions of real estate collateral.
+not always advantageous especially if real estate prices had fallen too far (the Research Department of the Nihon Kangyo Bank [1953]), auctions were often held only after land prices began to recover from 1932, with auction volume expanding from the second half of 1932.
+However, beginning in the second half of 1934, cases without successful bids began to rise, and, as a result, the Bank increased its real estate holdings due to unsuccessful auctions of real estate collateral.
 There were 4,564 successful auctions between the second half of 1932 and the first half of 1936.
-The bank sold real estate collateral corresponding to ¥29 million of loan principal at auctions from the second half of 1932 to the first half of 1936.
-The total amount of the credit balance was ¥34 million, including overdue interest and auction expenses.
+The bank sold real estate collateral corresponding to 29 million yen of loan principal at auctions from the second half of 1932 to the first half of 1936.
+The total amount of the credit balance was 34 million yen, including overdue interest and auction expenses.
 The appraised value of real estate collateral auctioned was 138 percent of loan principal, while the auction value was 72 percent of the loan principal.
-The loss from the disposition of the real estate collateral amounted to 27.9 percent of the principal, or ¥8 million, while the loss including overdue interest and auction expenses amounted to 44.5 percent of the principal, or ¥13 million.
+The loss from the disposition of the real estate collateral amounted to 27.9 percent of the principal, or 8 million yen, while the loss including overdue interest and auction expenses amounted to 44.5 percent of the principal, or 13 million yen.